Steve129783/Steve/README.md

-### Supervised Learning models: 1.
-CNN, 2.
-CVAE
+### Supervised Learning models:
+1. CNN, 2.
+VAE
+This training pipeline ensures strict reproducibility of the model training process on identical hardware and code versions by globally fixing random seeds (Python, NumPy, PyTorch, CUDA), disabling nondeterministic algorithms (cuDNN, TF32), and locking environment variables (PYTHONHASHSEED, CUBLAS_WORKSPACE_CONFIG).

 ### What we input:
 1. Three datasets, 0: "correct", 1: "high", 2: "low"

+group 0 corresponding to label：{'correct'}\
+group 1 corresponding to labe：{'high'}\
+group 2 corresponding to labe：{'low'}

 These datasets includs 50x50 patches from components with different print energy.
 ![image](https://github.com/user-attachments/assets/25ca3d79-7ec1-415a-9f78-1aaa46326e8f)

 ### Current objectives:
-1. Check CNN and CVAE latent space
+1. Check CNN and VAE latent space
-2. Optimise the hyperparameters
+2. Optimise the hyperparameters (1. increase the reconstruction performance，2. latent space separability)

 ### Tasks
 1. Use high defect sensitivity channels to classify the patches.

+### Mistake
+1. In the meeting 3rd Jul, I said my model is 'CVAE', that is wrong.
+That model is a ‘joint VAE–classifier model’.
+   The VAE component is trained in an unsupervised manner on the unlabeled data, whereas the classification head is supervised with labeled examples to enforce class-specific structure in the latent space.
 ____________________________________________________________________________________________________________
 ## Code name: 0_image_save.py
 1. Read .tif files and separate them to different folders